natalie-elizabeth/doczy/README.md

 - `npm start` to start the local server (this project uses create-react-app)

 Local web server will use port 8008 instead of standard React's port 3000 to prevent conflicts with some backends like Node or Rails.
 You can configure port in scripts section of `package.json`.

-Alternatively, you can add `.env` file in the root folder of project to set environment variables (use PORT to change webserver's port).
-This file will be ignored by git, so it is suitable for API keys and other sensitive stuff.
-Refer to [dotenv](https://github.com/motdotla/dotenv) and [React](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#adding-development-environment-variables-in-env) documentation for more details.
-Also, please remove setting variable via script section of `package.json` - `dotenv` never override variables if they are already set.

 ### Making requests to the backend API